 Marketing and Communications is responsible for elevating Clark's standing and reputation as a university of global consequence - in undergraduate and graduate education, research, and community partnerships - with prospective students, alumni, educators, public and private leaders, media, employers, and foundations.
-The office provides communications, public relations, and creative services for the University; produces awareness, recruitment, and fundraising campaigns; manages the University's website, ClarkNow news hub, and primary social media channels; and publishes Clark magazine.
+The office provides communications, public relations, and creative services for the University; produces awareness, recruitment, and fundraising campaigns; manages the University's website, ClarkNOW news hub, and primary social media channels; distributes the weekly ClarkNOW email publication; and publishes Clark magazine.